On the Beta Transformation

 Thus, the above presents a general surgical technique for controlling both the general form of the chaotic regions, the location of the islands of stability, and what appears within the islands.

-Note to reader: I suspect that the above observations have been previously discovered by others, and might even be ``well known'', \emph{viz.} presented in some pop-sci literature on fractals.
-However, I am not aware of any references discussing this topic.
-If you, dear reader, know of such references, please drop me a line at the posted email address.

-Exercise left to the reader: the above arguments should be sufficient to fully demonstrate that the circle map, which is well-known to exhibit phase locking regions called Arnold tongues, is topologically conjugate to the fattened beta shift $T_{\beta,\varepsilon}$.
+Conjectures are fun!
+The above arguments should be sufficient to fully demonstrate that the circle map, which is well-known to exhibit phase locking regions called Arnold tongues, is topologically conjugate to the fattened beta shift $T_{\beta,\varepsilon}$.
 Or something like that.
 In a certain sense, this can be argued to be a ``complete'' solution, via topological conjugacy, of the tent map, the logistic map and the circle map.
 This is a worthwhile exercise to actually perform, i.e. to give explicit expressions mapping the various regions, as appropriate.